RyXeleron/ExecStats/README.md

 15. **Incognito**
     - **Status**: Patched (inactive).
-    - **Details**: Incognito is patched, and there have been reports that it might use the user’s graphics card for crypto mining.
+    - **Details**: Incognito is patched, it's previously a known 0 UNC, level 3 executor, it is confirmed that this executor is safe, the community and reputation of this executor is really greatly built.
     - **Supports**: PC

 16. **Carbon**